DavidCMeier/htmltopdf/README.md

 ## How to use

-When you have the server up, just make a post call send it a json like this in the body:
+When you have the server up, just make a post call to  ``api/v1/htmltopdf `` and send it a json like this in the body:
 ```
 {
   html:'<!doctype html>